fledit-sh/fsfw-from-zero/ws-objects/README.md

 # Global Addressable Objects and the Object Manager

-The FSFW is an object-oriented framework and uses the concept of classes and objects to model the satellite.
+The FSFW is an object-oriented framework and uses the concept of classes and objects to model a remote system like a satellite.
 Usually, every non-trivial object in the flight software is assigned a 32-bit object ID.
-This ID is then used as an address field for various command types.
+This ID is then used as an address field for that object.
+Lets say for example that you want to change the ACS controller mode and the controller has the object ID 0x12345678.
+You would then send a mode command to the object 0x12345678 to do this task.
+In general, using objects allows software developers to model the architecture of the satellite and also makes it easier for SW developers to reason with Operations about what the satellite should be capable of.

+Some other examples of addressable building blocks of a software built with the FSFW could be

+ - Device handlers for external sensors or payloads
+ - Assembly components which manage device redundancy
+ - Subsystem components which perform the mode and health management of related device, assembly and controller objects

 The framework also has a global singleton class to store global objects and retrieve them back in an arbitrary format (e.g. only a certain interface of an object) at a later point.